rohmattriindra/dev-one/README.md

 <br>

 # Monitoring
-We're proposed using datadog as monitoring tool both infrastructure or application layer.
+I proposed using datadog as monitoring tool both infrastructure or application layer.
 Why we choose datadog other monitoring tools like prometheus etc
 * Metric and time series data collection
 * Integrations with other tools like Opsgenie, Slack
 * Creation of monitors to trigger alarms and notify teams. so if there's issue the engineer will retrieve alert notification and we can immnediately to check & troubleshoting related the issue